-The Securities Exchange Board of India (SEBI) on 28 October 2014 has notified the Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 which have replaced the erstwhile ESOP guidelines.
-The Regulations are effective from the date of notification of these regulations.
+The Securities Exchange Board of India (SEBI) on 28 October 2014 has notified New Regulations called

+Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 which have replaced the erstwhile ESOP guidelines.
+The New Regulations are effective from the date of notification of these regulations.